 1. Prepare the Dirt Bike for Washing

-Depending on how dirty and muddy the dirt bike is, consider removing few parts to make cleaning easier.
+Depending on how dirty and muddy your dirt bike is, consider removing few parts to make cleaning of the dirt bike easier.

 Sometimes it is necessary to remove some parts of the bike, such as the pipe guard, skid plate, and seat, so that you will be able to access and clean the dirt bike better.